Reviews You Can Rely On

 Packs with a pocket on the hip belt are an added bonus for easily accessible items, such as keys or sunglasses.

-The Deuter Speed Lite and Osprey Daylite Plus were functional packs made from durable material, but both had open stuff pockets in the front that could invite items to fall out, as well as a more 'bookish' shape and less structure, lending them more toward a town day than a trail day and meaning that they perhaps held a bit less than advertised.
+The Deuter Speed Lite and Osprey Daylite Plus are functional packs made from durable material, but both have open stuff pockets in the front that may invite items to fall out.
+They also each have a more 'bookish' shape with less structure, suiting them better to a day around town than a trail day, and seeming to hold a bit less than advertised.

 daypack womens - the deuter speed lite and osprey daylite plus side-by-side. both are...